-- Pumps cannot deliver water if the disaster causes power outages - Toilets cannot be flushed if water lines are broken due to an earthquake
+- Pumps cannot deliver water if the disaster causes power outages - Toilets cannot be flushed if water lines are broken due to an earthquake Stockpiling toilets is also vital!

-Freezeney Supply Deg

-Emergency Supply Bag

-Prepare a bag with necessary items.

-🖾 Emergency food 🔟 Drinking water 🔟 Towel 🔟 Clothes 🔟 Tissue 🔟 Medicine

-Valuables (wallet, personal seal, etc.) 🗹 Cellphone/smartphone 🗹 Battery charger, batteries

-Toothbrush Eyeglasses

-Women: Sanitary napkins

-Infants: Disposable diapers Debug Baby formula

-Elderly: Necessary medication

-Pets: Leash Cage Pet food

-Write down anything else you may need

-The Difference between Stockpiling and an Emergency Supply Bag

-A stockpile is what you will be using to live at home until lifelines are restored.
+Example of items in an emergency supply bag Emergency Supply Bag Prepare a bag with necessary items.
+Emergency food Drinking water Towel Clothes Tissue Medicine Valuables (wallet, personal seal, etc.) Cellphone/smartphone Battery charger, batteries Toothbrush Eyeglasses Women: Sanitary napkins Infants: Disposable diapers Baby formula Elderly: Necessary medication Pets: Leash Cage Pet food Write down anything else you may need The Difference between Stockpiling and an Emergency Supply Bag A stockpile is what you will be using to live at home until lifelines are restored.
 An emergency supply bag is what you will bring with you if you must evacuate from your home quickly.
 Review its contents regularly and place your bag in a location that is easy to get to so that you can bring it along in any emergency.
 A backpack is recommended, since you may need to keep both hands free.

-Initial firefighting is crucial!

-2-5 Fire Safety Preparations

-Taking measures to prevent fires from spreading in your home is also essential to reduce risks when an earthquake strikes.

-How to use fire extinguishers

-Fire extinguishers are a key tool for initial firefighting activities, and can reduce casualties due to fires caused by earthquakes.
+2-5 Fire Safety Preparations Taking measures to prevent fires from spreading in your home is also essential to reduce risks when an earthquake strikes. ♦ How to use fire extinguishers Fire extinguishers are a key tool for initial firefighting activities, and can reduce casualties due to fires caused by earthquakes.

-Remove the pin
+• Remove the pin